mehulagg/gitlab_test/doc/api/services.md

 Set Irker (IRC gateway) service for a project.

+NOTE: **Note:**
-> NOTE: Irker does NOT have built-in authentication, which makes it vulnerable to spamming IRC channels if it is hosted outside of a  firewall.
+Irker does NOT have built-in authentication, which makes it vulnerable to spamming IRC channels if it is hosted outside of a firewall.
 Please make sure you run the daemon within a secured network  to prevent abuse.
 For more details, read: <http://www.catb.org/~esr/irker/security.html>.

 ```
 PUT /projects/:id/services/irker